 The Arkansas department of health is currently investigating more than 2,500 cases of mumps.
 This outbreak is still active and affecting several counties in central and northeast Arkansas.

 The majority of cases are among school aged children.
-The health department posted a list online of all schools with confirmed cases here.

 In light of the news, we turned to Dr. Sandra Arnold, Le Bonheur’s division chief of pediatric infectious diseases.
 Here’s what she had to say.